Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: : An Unlearning Framework Against Over-Unlearning and Prototypical Relearning Attacks

 \section{\spt: An Unlearning Framework Against Over-Unlearning and Prototypical Relearning Attacks}

-Motivated by two key limitations in current unlearning practices, we propose a novel approach, \spt, to address: (i) the lack of an explicit regularizer to mitigate over-unlearning, as formally quantified by \(\operatorname{OU}@\varepsilon\); and (ii) the susceptibility of post-unlearning representations to Prototypical Relearning Attacks.
-Moreover, \spt\; enhances the generalization and robustness of existing unlearning methods by providing a plug-and-play objective design.
+Motivated by two key limitations in current unlearning practices, we propose a novel approach, \spt, to address: (i) the lack of an explicit regularizer to mitigate over-unlearning, as formally quantified by \(\operatorname{OU}@\varepsilon\); and (ii) the susceptibility of post-unlearning representations to PRA.